ryoNagata001/sample-server/README.md

 Now that the prerequisites are installed we can begin setting up the Typescript project.
 Open up a terminal, create, and cd into a directory called _express-ts_.
-In this directory we will initialize or `npm` project.
+In this directory we will initialize our `npm` project.

 Use the following commands to do so: